Australian Priority Investment Approach to Welfare

 To help foster innovative ideas for the Try, Test and Learn Fund, insights from the analysis were shared with service providers.

-PIA analysis and insights are used for policy and program development by government departments.
+Priority Investment Approach analysis and insights are used for policy and program development by government departments.

 The Priority Investment Approach dataset will not be made publicly available.
-A range of Social Security data is available through data.gov.au
+A range of social security data is available through data.gov.au

 Read more